Vostbur/hub2flic/README.md

     $ ./hub2flic -config conf.yaml -gist yes

-transfer all repos and all gists in one repo
+transfer all repos and all gists in one repo `gists.git`

     $ ./hub2flic -config conf.yaml -gist single